Versioning and Publishing Global Workflows

 A global workflow is an executable that can be versioned and published to other users.
 It is implemented as a wrapper around an existing project-based workflow.
 For users and organizations collaborating on multiple private or public projects, these local workflows may be less suitable for long-term maintenance and collaboration.

-For example, an organization administrator or workflow developer may want to restrict execution of a particular workflow to specific users and organizations, or they may want to allow execution of this workflow across cloud regions and providers. can be used for those use cases and more.
+For example, an organization administrator or workflow developer may want to restrict execution of a particular workflow to specific users and organizations, or they may want to allow execution of this workflow across cloud regions and providers.
+Global Workflows can be used for those use cases and more.

 Global Workflow Use Cases

-Global workflows offer several key benefits, including:
+Global workflows offer multiple key benefits, including:

 • Version Management: Enables tracking and maintaining different versions of a workflow's source code.